weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 5. In the left-hand navigation pane, select **Teams**, go to the **General** channel of the **Sales** team.

 6. Select the **files** tab and select **+ Add cloud storage** in the navigation pane below.
+   <mark>The Files Register ist not available anymore, now named "OneDrive": <https://support.microsoft.com/en-us/office/add-a-cloud-storage-service-in-microsoft-teams-4e1e1a12-21ae-4616-b539-33d11e4cd68e><mark>

 	**Note**: You can reload the tab or select … if you didn’t see the option.
 This option is only for classic Teams.

-   - For the new lient version of Teams, do the following:
+   - For the new client version of Teams, do the following:
       	- Select the **files** tab
       	- Select the **Share** icon
       	- Select **Copy link**